0day-ci/linux/Documentation/networking/timestamping.rst

 PTP event messages (any other packets, including PTP general messages, are not timestamped), and provides two hooks to drivers:

-- ``.port_txtstamp()``: The driver is passed a clone of the timestampable skb to be transmitted, before actually transmitting it.
+- ``.port_txtstamp()``: A clone of the timestampable skb to be transmitted is needed, before actually transmitting it.
 Typically, a switch will have a PTP TX timestamp register (or sometimes a FIFO) where the timestamp becomes available.
 There may be an IRQ that is raised upon this timestamp's availability, or the driver might have to poll after invoking